 Specialty restaurants

 The food on cruises once had a reputation for being bland, with cruisers having to battle it out at the buffet to find something palatable.
-But, in 2024, things couldn’t be more different.
-Today, there are so many speciality restaurants on board that lots of people never even see the main dining room.
+But, today, things couldn’t be more different.
+There are so many speciality restaurants on board that lots of people never even see the main dining room.
 From fast-food hot spots to fancy gourmet experiences, there’s something for everyone.

 Some cruise ships partner up with top chefs like Jamie Oliver and Thomas Keller, or even world-class restaurants like Nobu.
 Almost all cruise ships have an incredibly wide range of restaurants that cater to every diet and taste.
 Norwegian, for example, is known for its exceptional Mexican food, Marella Cruises’ for its Asian cuisine, and Celebrity Cruises has a world-renowned Italian steakhouse.